 New automated grinding system.

-I 2019 Installation of a second 3D laser cutting work station.
+I 2019 Installation of a second 3D laser cutting machine.

 Implementation of lean manufacturing system for pressure vessels.